ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 A destination NAT allows an outside host, in this case on the internet, to connect to an inside host on the Organization virtual data center network.
 The destination NAT maps one IP address or port to another IP address or port.
 The following instructions are an example of configuring DNAT and port forwarding to allow a Windows remote desktop connection to a Windows VM in the Organization virtual data center.
 Port forwarding is optional.

 From the virtual data center for that edge gateway, create the destination NAT definition.
-For more information, see [Add a SNAT or a DNAT rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1DE460AE-DCCC-4BC8-96AC-52D06A4AFDE3.html).
+For more information, see [Add a SNAT or a DNAT rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 Under the **NAT44 Rules**, click **DNAT Rule** and create the configuration by using the following selection.
 * For **Applied On**, select the ``<datacenter>-w<idx>-tenant-external`` interface, for example, ``dal13-w02-tenant-external``.